CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/v3.0/Sample/Bot Flows/README.md

 You must configure the following entities:
 1. A Webex Connect tenant with bot builder app, WxCC nodes, and Livechat channel enabled
 2. A Livechat app in connect
-      * A website configuration in Webex Engage for the Livechat asset – this is required in the Create Conversation node.
+      * A website configuration in Webex Engage for the Livechat asset.
       * Pre-chat form template in Webex Connect if you want to use a pre-chat form.
 The nodes specific to gathering pre-chat form can be deleted from the flow if you choose       to not use a pre-chat form.
 3. Q&A bot in the bot builder
     * A Q&A bot with desired articles should be created in the bot builder app.
 This will create an imibot integration in Webex Connect that can be selected from a dropdown in the Q&A bot node.